girlscript/winter-of-contributing/Datascience_With_Python/Computer Vision/Videos/Vision Transformers algorithm/README.md

 ### 1. Introduction

 Transformers introduced back in 2017 took the NLP world by storm.
 They were known for their long range memory dependencies.
-Largely used in machine translation and speech recognition tasks.
+They are used in many applications like machine language translation, conversational chatbots, and even to power better search engines.
+Transformers are the rage in deep learning nowadays.
+Transformers were recently used by OpenAI in their language models, and also used recently by DeepMind for AlphaStar — their program to defeat a top professional Starcraft player.

 <img src="https://user-images.githubusercontent.com/30192967/137615858-8f42b391-f71b-4dcc-aa7a-4feaac79bbdc.png" alt="Transformers-arch" width="380" align="center" />